 - A quilter lost interest in the project, maybe because it didn't look as envisioned when choosing fabrics for the quilt.

 - Maybe the quilt includes too many 'mistakes' that would be difficult to fix.
 Small variations may not even be noticed in the finished project, but many quilters are only satisfied with perfection.
-See the little boo-boos in the baby quilt blocks in the photo -- do you think they would detract from the finished quilt?

 - Some quilters love to make patchwork or applique quilt tops but aren't as fond of creating a quilt sandwich, basting the project, and quilting the quilt.
 The quilt tops pile up and are left unfinished.